To access the discount form for registering for multiple workshops, please click here.

 Dr. Massey is on the Board of Directors of the World Professional Association for Transgender Health (WPATH) and is on the Faculty of the WPATH Global Education Initiative.
 He is also on the committee revising the WPATH Standards of Care to Version 8, contributing to the chapters on Adolescent care and work in Institutions.
 He is an Adjunct Assistant Professor in the Emory University School of Medicine.
 Dr. Massey is a Fellow of the Georgia Psychological Association (GPA) and founded the group that became GPA’s Council on Gender and Sexual Diversity.
 Additionally, Dr. Massey has served on the GPA Ethics Committee, and he was the 2017-18 GPA President.

 6 Core or Related CE Clock Hours:

-- Counselors: This workshop was originally approved for 6 core hours through Licensed Professional Counselors Association of Georgia, approval #2020-10-14-184AW; this workshop now counts as Related Hours per Georgia Composite Board Rule 135-9-.01.
+- Counselors: This workshop was previously approved for 6 Core CE hours through the Licensed Professional Counselors Association (LPCA) of Georgia, approval #2020-10-14-184AW.

-- Social Workers: This workshop was originally approved for 6 core hours through the Georgia Society for Clinical Social Work, approval #050220; this workshop now counts as Related Hours per Georgia Composite Board Rule 135-9-.01.
+- Social Workers: This workshop was previously approved for 6 Core CE hours through the Georgia Society for Clinical Social Work, approval #050220.

-- Marriage & Family Therapists: This workshop was originally approved for 6 core hours through the Georgia Association for Marriage and Family Therapy, approval #084-2020; this workshop now counts as Related Hours per Georgia Composite Board Rule 135-9-.01.
+- Marriage and Family Therapists: This workshop was previously approved for 6 CE hours through the Georgia Association for Marriage and Family Therapy, approval #084-2020.

 To view our various workshop policies, including our refund policy, please click here.